Junk Journal Journey: Balancing Art and Life

 There is an exhibition of art by the Street Artist Banksy in London at the moment and we went to check it out.

 I was going to go on my own just for a quick day trip, but then I asked T if he would like to come too.
 He said he’d like to come but wouldn’t be able to manage it in one day so it turned into a mini trip.
-Because T can only walk short distances we had to take his wheelchair which in some respects made things easier, but in others much harger.
-We spent far more money than we normally would have done, but as this was the first time we had done anything like this for years, we felt that we deserved a bit of spoiling.
+Because T can only walk short distances we had to take his wheel chair which in some respects made things easier, but in others much harder.
+We spent far more money than we normally would have done, but as this was the first time we had any adventure away from home for years, we felt that we deserved a bit of spoiling.

 We left home late morning on day 1, got to London by mid afternoon, checked into a hotel in South Kensington that was near to where the exhibition was and went out for an evening meal at lovely Indian restaurant.